Updated on December 14, 2021. Medical content reviewed by Dr. Shatha Atiya.

 - Patients can only obtain medical marijuana from state-approved dispensaries in Pennsylvania.
 Most importantly, PA’s marijuana law prohibits personal sales, so patients shouldn’t engage with them in any way.

-The Pennsylvania Department of Health took the reigns of the newly established PA Medical Marijuana Program after Governor Wolf legalized medical marijuana on 6th April 2016.
-However, it took about two years, 15th February 2018 to be precise, for patients to finally obtain medical marijuana from dispensaries in Pennsylvania.
+The Pennsylvania Department of Health took control of the newly established PA Medical Marijuana Program after Governor Wolf legalized medical marijuana on 6th April 2016.
+However, it took about two years, until15th February 2018 to be precise before patients could finally obtain medical marijuana from dispensaries in Pennsylvania.